Eldred Kurtz Means

 Eldred Kurtz Means (March 11, 1878 – February 19, 1957) was an American Methodist Episcopal clergyman, famed public speaker, and author.
 A white man, he wrote fictional stories about African/African American characters who lived in an area of Louisiana which he named Tickfall.
 He described the characters in the most grotesque, comical and sensational terms.
 His magazine stories were compiled into books.
 He was a constant and prolific contributor to Frank A. Munsey's pulp magazines such as All-Story Weekly, Argosy and its predecessors.
 His use of black stereotypes, minstrel show motifs, Jim Crow characters, fantastical mimicry and impressionism of Negro dialect made him a popular author with a niche of white audiences; but the implicit racist message has not aged well.

 Early life

-Means was born in Taylor County, Kentucky, the son of Virginia née Lively Means and George Hamilton Means.
+Means was born in Taylor County, Kentucky, the son of Virginia (née Lively) Means and George Hamilton Means.
 He married Ella Q. Crebbin in Monroe, Louisiana.

 Ministry

-Means was educated at Dodd’s University School in Cincinnati, Ohio.
-He received a Doctor of Divinity, Centenary College of Louisiana.
+Means received a Doctor of Divinity, Centenary College of Louisiana.

 He had a far flung clerical career, involving more than a dozen posts: